-Thru’s file transfer automation solution, OptiFLOW, is the only cloud-based solution of its kind that allows you to create, schedule and manage file transfer workflows among various storage repositories, all without any scripting, file size limits, or leaving your web browser.
+Thru Inc’s file transfer automation solution is the only cloud-based solution of its kind that allows you to create, schedule and manage file transfer workflows without any scripting requirements or file size limits.
 Even better, all syncs of Amazon S3 storage are tracked in Thru and notifications can be sent to your users, devices and systems after syncing is complete.

 Below is a quick demo from our webinar, The Future of File Transfer Automation, showing you how OptiFLOW can used to automatically sync files into your Amazon S3 storage from SFTP servers.

 Note: OptiFLOW can preform various other file transfer automation scenarios.
 To learn more about what OptiFLOW can do, go here.

 Scenario: Schedule Daily File Transfers from an SFTP Server to Amazon S3

 The video you are about to watch will show you a scenario where a company needs to schedule a daily transfer of Purchase Order files from an SFTP server > store in Thru Cloud Storage > and then store a copy in Amazon S3 for archiving.
 You can read the video transcript below the video demo as you follow along.

 Let’s go on to a demo where we can replicate that workflow [syncing files from SFTP server to an Amazon S3 bucket].
 Okay so here I am and I’m just going to move a file via SFTP into an SFTP server.
 Let’s take this “Purchase Order 101” and we’re going to drag and drop it over here into the source.
 So while this file gets transferred we can now go and look at OptiFLOW itself.